NSH2022/LAVA/README.md

 ```
 python -m train
 ```
-Any models generated during training are saved in `models` directory
+Any models generated during training are saved in `models` directory.
 ## Test the model
 ```
 python -m test
 ```
 ## Prediction
 The follwoing script is the main brain of the LAVA running XAI Knowledge discovery to predict AD continuum.
 The models trained through 5-fold cross-validation paradigm are loaded up and evaluated on the test sets.
-During the evaluation process, top-k critical neurons are identified and ensembled from the network.
+During the evaluation process, top-k critical neurons are identified and ensembled through the network.
 ```
 python -m prediction
 ```

-Any outputs generated during training are saved in `results` directory
+Any outputs generated during training are saved in `results` directory.

 For default arguments the validation accuracies of the 5-fold cross validation should be in the ballpark of the following